Model-Independent Price Bounds for Catastrophic Mortality Bonds: Conclusions

 Mortality forecasts are extremely significant in the management of life insurers and private pension plans.
 Securitization and construction of mortality bonds has become an important part of capital market solutions.
 Prior to the launch of the Swiss Re bond in 2003, life insurance securitization was not designed to handle mortality risk.

 This article investigates the designing of price bounds for the Swiss Re mortality bond 2003.
-As stated in \cite{Deng}, an incomplete mortality market that has no arbitrage guarantees the existence of at least one risk-neutral measure termed the equivalent martingale measure $Q$ that can be used for calculating fair prices of mortality securities.
-We rely on this fact and devise model-independent bounds for the mortality security in question.
+As stated in \cite{Deng}, an incomplete mortality market that has no arbitrage opportunities guarantees the existence of at least one risk-neutral measure termed the equivalent martingale measure $Q$ that can be used for calculating the fair prices of mortality securities.
+We rely on this fact and devise bounds for the mortality security in question without assuming any particular model.
+Model-specific bounds can then be achieved by plugging in the requisite models into the general bounds.

 To the best of our knowledge, there is only one earlier publication by \cite{Huang} in direction of price bounds for the Swiss Re bond.
-However, these authors propose gain-loss bonds that suffer from model risk.
+However, these authors propose gain-loss bounds that suffer from model risk.
 Our results assume the trading of vanilla options written on the mortality index, as in that case one can use the market price of these options to create bounds which are truly model independent.
 A worthy observation is that the stimulant for the present work is the theory of comonotonicity.
 One can therefore easily extend this approach for computing tight bounds for other mortality and longevity linked securities.

+\textbf{Acknowledgments.} R.B. gratefully acknowledges the financial support of the Institute and Faculty of Actuaries..